 Doctoral Degree in Health Informatics

-Health informatics is an exciting field that can lead to many interesting positions.
-To reach the top positions possible, a combination of experience and a doctoral degree are required.
+Health informatics is a dynamic field that can lead to many exciting positions.
+To reach some of the most advanced positions in the field, candidates need significant experience and a doctoral degree.

 - Chief Medical Officer